healeycodes/crane-search/README.md

 ./build-search.sh
 ```

-Copy the files from `/dist` to your website.
+Host the files from `/dist` on your website.
 And away you go!

 ```javascript
 const crane = new Crane("crane.wasm", "federalist.crane");